 The current architecture of a Spacy model hasn’t been published yet, but the above video explains how the models work, with particular focus on NER.

 Figure: Spacy Library Architecture

 The Spacy NER system contains a word embedding strategy using sub word features and "Bloom" embed, and a deep convolution neural network with residual connections.
 The system is designed to give a good balance of efficiency, accuracy and adaptability.

 Figure: Spacy NER Architecture.
 Language processing pipeline

 - pip install -U spacy

 - Once installation is complete, pre-trained models for specific languages can be installed and used in the application.

 Comparing results from Spacy as well as NLTK implementation of Stanford NLP concludes that both can be used for NER to achieve good results.
 Spacy has support for word vectors, so it's fast and accurate.
 It is recommended to use Spacy NER for production over Stanford NER.
 For customizing the process of NER, both models can be used.
 This requires data labeling and annotation which means giving tags to entities.

-Durga Bhavani works as a Data Scientist with V-Soft Labs.
-As a Data She has 3 years of experience as a Data Scientist and has extensive knowledge on predictive modeling, data processing, and data mining algorithms.
+Durga Bhavani works as a Data Scientist with V-Soft Digital.
+As a Data She has 3 years of experience as a Data Scientist and has extensive knowledge on predictive modelling, data processing, and data mining algorithms.
 In her professional experience, she has developed applications in Deep Learning, Python, Machine Learning, and Natural Language Processing (NLP).
 She holds certifications in Natural Language Processing and Computer Vision.
 Out of her strong interest in higher mathematical concepts relating to AI, currently she is also pursuing Post Graduation program in Mathematics.